-In addition, we obtained Federal Guarantees through the Farm Service Agency and State of California Guarantees through Valley Small Development Corporation.
 In the event of default, Federal Guarantees cover a specific percent of principal and interest due on the loan while State guarantees cover a specific percent of principal and the same percentage of post-default interest (up to ninety days from the default date).
-The Association had guaranteed volume with government agencies outstanding of \$5.0 million at year-end 2019, \$6.1 million at year-end 2018 and \$4.1 million at year-end 2017.
+The Association had guaranteed volume with government agencies outstanding of \$26.1 million at year-end 2020, \$5.0 million at year-end 2019, and \$6.1 million at year-end 2018.